hanksnowdon/Portfolio/content/posts/nfl_cnn.md

 ## Initial Modeling Approach

-I again follow a similar CNN architecture framework to the model [mentioned previously](https://www.kaggle.com/competitions/nfl-big-data-bowl-2020/discussion/119400), but with the following changes:

-- I focus on offensive players as the key input, not defensive players.
-- I predict the binary outcome of a completed pass instead of continuous yards gained.
+My CNN inputs the 4-dimensional data outlined above (play, offensive players, defensive players, measures) to predict the binary outcome of a pass being completed.

 The model architecture has two blocks of convolutional layers to learn patterns corresponding to players’ relative positions and speeds to the other team and the ball: